ncatlab/nlab-content/pages/4/8/8/1/1884/content.md

 1. _[[vector bundle]]_ to mean _[[topological vector bundle]] over $k$ of finite [[rank of a vector bundle|rank]]_.

-For the most part we assume that the base [[topological space]] $X$ is a [[compact Hausdorff space]].
-Because then then following statement holds, which is crucial in some places:
+For the most part below we will assume that the base [[topological space]] $X$ is a [[compact Hausdorff space]].
+Because then the following statement holds, which is crucial in some places:

 +-- {: .num_lemma #DirectSumHasInverseUpToTrivialBundle}
 ###### Lemma